httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an ASCII string input_string, return a list of lists of items. input_string is modified to remove the parsed value.

 1. let top_list be an empty array.
-2. Let inner_list be an empty array.
-3. While input_string is not empty:
+2. While input_string is not empty:
-   1. Let item be the result of running Parse Item from Text ({{parse-item}}) with input_string.
+   1. Let inner_list be the result of running Parsing a List from Text ({{parse-list}}) with input_string and "Inner".
-   2. Append item to inner_list.
+   2. Append inner_list to top_list.
-   3. Discard any leading OWS from input_string.
-   4. If input_string is empty, append inner_list to top_list and return top_list.
+   3. If input_string is empty, return top_list.
-   5. Let char be the result of consuming the first character of input_string.
-   6. If char is COMMA:
-      1. Append inner_list to top_list.
-      2. Let inner_list be an empty array.
-   7. Else if char is not ";", fail parsing.
-   8. Discard any leading OWS from input_string.
-   9. If input_string is empty, fail parsing.
-4. No structured data has been found; fail parsing.
+3. No structured data has been found; fail parsing.

 ### Parsing a Parameterized List from Text {#parse-param-list}